 14:20 – 14:45

-Analysing patient experience natural language processing and textual data analysis in R
+Assessment of patient feedback using Natural Language Processing (NLP) and textual data analysis in R

 Ana Singh